justincpresley/ndn-hydra/docs/src/specification/client.rst

 Insertion
 ---------

 Inserts a local file given by the path within a hydra repo associated with the following Name.
+Insertion requires the number nodes to be ``2xNum_Copies`` and it is advised to have the number of copies at least be 2 so that if one fails, nodes can download the file from the other node that has the file.

 Assuming this is ran being in the root directory, the following is a template on ways to run the client with insert.

 .. code-block:: bash

-    python3 ./examples/client.py insert -r <repo-prefix> -f <file-name> -p <path>
+    python3 ./examples/client.py insert -r <repo-prefix> -f <file-name> -p <path> [-c <num-copies>]

 For example: